spencermwoo/Cracking/KeePass/README.md

 ### Debugging
-We've now determined that if we can properly calculate the ```transformRounds``` value we can successfully attack the real vault!
+We've now determined that if we can properly calculate the ```transformRounds``` value we can successfully attack the real vault however our program isn't properly calculating this value.

 We play around with different databases with increased hash sizes and note that everytime the ```transformRounds``` value is different.
-This is reassuring because it indicates that our script knows that the keepass.kdbx file's ```transformRounds``` isn't the default ```60000``` and is trying to calculate the proper value.
+This is reassuring because it indicates that our script knows that the keepass.kdbx file's ```transformRounds``` is changing and isn't the default ```60000``` and is trying to calculate the correct number.

 We dive into the python program and look at the code, specifically looking at how [transformRounds is calculated](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py#L101).